YoRyan/openrails-traincontrol/README.md

 TCS scripts can simulate all sorts of railway safety systems, making the train driving experience more realistic, engaging, and enjoyable.

+Use the "download ZIP" function to download the latest versions of the scripts.
+There are no releases.

 TCS scripts must be installed on each individual locomotive.
 To install a
 script: